mrkutly/blog/src/posts/opaque-types/index.md

   // ... the rest of it
 }

-// in UserClient module
+// in ApiClient module
-const UserClient = {
+const ApiClient = {
   getUser: async (id: UserId) => {
     return sendToApi(`/users/${id}`)
   },